Chuck Hardwick: Candidate for Governor of New Jersey

 With Kean term-limited, Hardwick set his sights on the Republican nomination for governor.
 He announced on February 9, 1989.
-Eight Republicans entered the primary, with U.S. Rep. Jim Courter, who had represented parts of seven New Jersey counties in Congress, was the early front runner.
+Eight Republicans entered the primary, with U.S. Rep. Jim Courter, who had represented parts of seven New Jersey counties in Congress, as the early front runner.
 The other candidates included: Attorney General W. Cary Edwards and State Senators Gerald Cardinale and William Gormley.

 Hardwick largely embraced Kean's tenure as governor, pointing out some of their similarities; part of his stump speech was to ask: "How can a Republican Assembly Speaker with a gap-toothed smile, who isn't a lawyer, expect to be Governor?"
 But without mentioning the Governor, he attacked Kean's proposals for property tax reform and to create a coastal commission to control growth on the Jersey shore; he was highly critical of Kean's decision to renominate New Jersey Supreme Court Chief Justice Robert Wilentz, a liberal.
 Hardwick also picked a public fight with New York Governor Mario Cuomo, attacking New York's income tax on New Jerseyans who commute to New York.
 Hardwick had spent 25 years as a commuter, and his issue had appeared to strike a chord among many GOP primary voters.

 The Hardwick campaign actively sought votes from the state's Right to Life Organization and the National Rifle Association.
 He also received endorsements from some police officer groups and attempted to attract unaffiliated voters of those groups into the Republican primary.

 He said he is counting heavily on the Right to Life organization, the National Rifle Association and police officers' groups that have endorsed him to bring independent voters to the polls to register as Republicans and vote for him.
 Hardwick won some early victories, including a win at a non-binding Middlesex County Republican Convention, where he took 51% of the delegates in a county Courter represented in Congress.

 A WCAU-TV poll conducted May 29–31 showed a very close race, with the top four candidates—Courter, Edwards, Hardwick and Gormley—separated by just six points, a statistical dead heat in a poll that had a margin of error of +/-5%.
 The poll showed that 16% of likely Republican primary voters remained undecided just a week before the election.

 Courter won the primary by 27,013 votes over Edwards, 112,326 (29.02%) to 85,313 (22.04%), with Hardwick finishing third with 85,313 votes (22.04%).
 Courter went on to lose the General Election by a massive 541,384 against Democratic U.S. Rep. Jim Florio.